R&H Logo

 Talk to a Child Sexual Abuse Litigator

 If you or someone close to you experienced sexual abuse as a child by someone they trusted at school, church, or another organization, there could be legal remedies available.
 Our Litigation Team has compassionate and tenacious attorneys who want to make sure someone is held accountable for what happened.
-Call 303-688-0944 for your case assessment.
+Call 303-688-0944 for your free case assessment.

 New Colorado Law Puts Sex Abuse Victims First